-The following graphs highlight the routes which relate to the Proposed CBC in detail to show how the modelled profile compares to the observed along the journey route.
-For the Proposed CBC, the key journey time route is 2 and the graphs for these are shown below for the SR
+The following graphs highlight the routes which relate best to the Proposed CBC in detail to show how the modelled profile compares to the observed along the journey route.
+The key journey time routes are 11 and 12 and the graphs for this are shown below for the SR period.